ChiranchiRahul/ChiranchiRahul/README.md

 ### **Confidential Metropolitan Traffic Authority – University of New Haven, Connecticut**
 #### *Tunnels and Bridges Traffic Analysis (Jan 2025 – May 2025)*
-- Engineered ETL workflows using SSIS to load 5M+ records from Access to SQL Server and stage them in Snowflake, enhancing data availability by 30%..
+•	Engineered ETL workflows using SSIS to ingest 5M+ records from Access to SQL Server and stage in Snowflake, increasing data availability and query performance by 30%.
-- Developed ML models in Python to forecast traffic and toll violations with 97% accuracy; optimized performance by 18% using Azure AutoML and stored predictions in Snowflake.
+•	Developed machine learning models in Python to forecast traffic volume and toll violations with 97% accuracy, and improved model performance by 18% using Snowpark and Azure AutoML, storing predictions in Snowflake for downstream BI use.
--	Built Power BI dashboards connected to Snowflake to track 8 facilities, improving real-time insights and stakeholder engagement by 40%..
+•	Built interactive Power BI dashboards connected to Snowflake to monitor 8 facilities, improving real-time insights and boosting stakeholder engagement by 40%.
--	Delivered 5+ data-driven recommendations for infrastructure planning and policy, leveraging Snowflake-powered analytics.
+•	Delivered 5+ strategic recommendations for infrastructure optimization and toll enforcement based on predictive analytics and Snowflake-powered data modeling.

 ### **Confidential Fintech Client – University of New Haven, Connecticut**
 #### *Cross-Sell Programs Account Monitoring (Aug 2024 – Dec 2024)*
--	Constructed a scalable SQL Server data architecture with 20+ entities, processing 2B+ records via SSIS pipelines to support downstream analytics and KPI tracking.
+•	Constructed a scalable SQL Server data architecture with 20+ entities, enabling SSIS-based ETL of 2B+ records to support KPI tracking and predictive analytics.
+•	Assessed financial KPIs including Net Revenue and Credit Utilization to identify 3 high-risk clusters, enhancing targeting precision by 25% across campaigns.
--	Applied Logistic Regression and XGBoost models in R to predict customer engagement, boosting enrollments by 12% and identifying 3 risk clusters that enhanced targeting precision by 25%.
+•	Applied Logistic Regression and XGBoost models in R to forecast customer engagement, boosting enrollments by 12%, and versioned model code using Git to align with CI/CD best practices.
--	Assessed financial KPIs including Net Revenue and Credit Utilization, identifying 3 risk clusters that improved targeting precision by 25%.
--	Managed dashboards, datasets, and workspaces in Power BI Service across 4 product lines, optimizing DAX queries and data models to improve performance and cut reporting time by 50%.
--	Conducted anomaly detection and behavioral analysis on 10K+ customer accounts, generating fraud risk insights and collaborating with product and risk teams to deliver 2 strategic credit transition reports.
+•	Conducted anomaly detection and behavioral analysis on 10K+ customer accounts, uncovering fraud patterns and supporting 2 strategic credit transition reports with product and risk teams.

 #### *Revenue Growth and Cross-Sell Strategy Enhancement (Jan 2024 – May 2024)*
-- Boosted cross-sell revenue by 15% by analyzing customer profitability and refining high-risk segmentation models.
+•	Boosted cross-sell revenue by 15% by analyzing customer profitability metrics and refining high-risk segmentation models to improve campaign effectiveness.
-- Leveraged CHAID and Decision Tree Algorithms in R to classify 50,000+ customers, reducing delinquency risk by 10%.
+•	Leveraged CHAID and Decision Tree algorithms in R to segment 50,000+ customers, reducing delinquency risk by 10% and enhancing retention strategy.
-- Reengineered SQL Server database to accommodate unstructured datasets, enabling real-time ETL of 3 billion+ transactions using SSIS.
+•	Reengineered the SQL Server database to handle unstructured data and enabled real-time ETL of 3B+ transactions using SSIS, supporting faster downstream analytics.
-- Delivered actionable visualizations via Power BI that tracked cross-sell performance KPIs and improved executive decision-making turnaround by 35%
+•	Delivered Tableau dashboards to visualize performance KPIs and implemented Git-based version control for R scripts and SQL queries, aligning with CI/CD practices for reproducible analytics and team collaboration.

 ---